Skip to content

 P_A(t) P_B(t) P_C(t)

-• apply_control(command, events) dispatches SetBatchSize and ShiftReplicas commands.
-Batch size changes take effect on the next step() call.
-ShiftReplicas adjusts a per-model replica offset; the controller is responsible for checking GPU capacity before issuing the command.
+SetBatchSize takes effect on the next step; ShiftReplicas adjusts a per-model replica offset and the caller is responsible for checking GPU capacity.

 OpenDSSGrid